This article describes the Protect a System wizard.

 "Agent Add Fail."

-If you see an "Agent Add Fail" error, as shown in Figure 11, it may be transient.
+If you see an "Agent Add Fail" error, the issue may be transient.
 You can force a retry by clicking the Finish button again.
 If you continue to experience pairing errors, make sure that the configuration of the target machine meets the Datto Networking Requirements, and attempt to pair the agent again.

 If you have tried all of the above steps, and are still unable to pair the agent, contact Datto Technical Support.